What is PDC?

 Education and training at PDC

 PDC offers a comprehensive education and training program with the flagship being the PDC summer school.
 Held annually, the school offers an introduction to high performance computing for local and international students and researchers (both from academia and also the commercial sector).
 PDC also runs an ongoing programme of seminars on topics of interest for HPC, with invited speakers from all over the world.
 Staff from PDC are involved with various HPC courses that are offered at KTH and at other Swedish academic institutions.
-PDC also contributes computing resources for many courses both on the undergraduate and postgraduate levels.
+PDC also contributes computing resources for many university courses at both undergraduate and postgraduate levels.

 Projects PDC participates in